When Should a Company Hire a Treasurer?

 Optimizing investments requires first and foremost to identify the amount of operational cash needed, both present and future needs, and then to make the most of the residual cash.
 Thus, there’s a need for proactive management of all operational accounts, benchmarking interest rates and choosing the right time horizon that supports present and future cash needs.

-1. You Rely on Manual and Error-prone Processes
+Rely on Manual and Error-prone Processes

 Lack of automation and reliance on manual processes greatly contribute to cash flow management complexity; an automated cash flow management platform that streamlines banks and ERP data connectivity, automates reporting, creates proactive alerts and treasury policies and enables easy and smart cash flow forecasting, could potentially delay the need for a inhouse treasurer significantly.